pizzimenti/Daydream-Locomotion-2018/README.md

 ### Requirements

 * Android device running Android 7+
+* Google Daydream Headset and Controller

 ### Troubleshooting

-GVR continues to undergo an overhaul at Google to work with Unity new methods for handling input.
+GVR SDK continues to undergo an overhaul at Google to work with Unity's new methods for handling input.
 Some methods for GVR input will be flagged as deprecated until Google updates to the GVR for Unity 2018.
 This does not seem to affect the build or performance.
 This version also has .NET 4 selected as .NET 3.5 has been deprecated.
-You may need to install .NET 4 or change this flag is project settings.
+You may need to install .NET 4 or change this flag in project settings.

 ### License